owasp-sbot/OSBot-Utils/docs/llm-briefs/type_safe__testing_guidance_for_fast_api_services.md

 4. **Progress tracking**: See bugs get fixed over time
 5. **No lost knowledge**: Bug context preserved in tests

-### Migration Workflow

-When fixing a bug:
-1. Find the test in `test_*__bugs.py`
-2. Uncomment the correct assertions
-3. Comment/remove the buggy assertions
-4. Move test to `test_*__regression.py`
-5. Add `# FIXED:` markers for clarity

-This approach ensures bugs are never forgotten and fixes are never regressed!

 ## Testing Checklist

 When writing tests for a Type_Safe service: